ArjanKranenburg/virtual-devices/README.md

 * Settings that disable cascading flows (issue #5)
 * Settings (or other) that makes some modes mutually exclusive (issue #3)

 I'm very interested to hear your ideas for other virtual devices.

 ## Release history

+### 0.6.0
+* Rewrite for SDK2
+* Removal of Obsolete Devices

 ### 0.5.4
 * Fix crash-report: "Cannot assign to read only property 'onoff' of false" (issue #12)